 Based on the available animal data, the chemicals have low acute oral toxicity.

-The median lethal dose (LD50) values for trimethyl borate (CAS No. 121-43-7) are >2000 mg/kg bodyweight (bw) (REACH n.d.-b).
-However human data for methanol, one of the metabolites of trimethyl borate, indicated that humans may be more susceptible to the effects of methanol at comparatively lower doses (NICNAS 2013a).
+The median lethal dose (LD50) values for trimethyl borate (CAS No. 121-43-7) are > 2000 mg/kg bodyweight (bw) (REACH n.d.-b).
+However human data for methanol, one of the metabolites of trimethyl borate, indicated that humans may be more susceptible to the effects of methanol.
+The minimum lethal dose for methanol in humans is in the range of 300-1000 mg/kg bw/day (NICNAS 2013a).
 Therefore, acute oral effects cannot be ruled out for trimethyl borate.

 Limited data are available for the other chemicals in this evaluation.
-Cchemicals in this group all have reported median lethal dose (LD50) values >2000 mg/kg bw/day in mice (US EPA n.d.).
-Data available for the metabolites of boric acid, ethanol and propanol (NICNAS 2013b, NICNAS 2014, NICNAS 2018) support the conclusion that triethyl borate and tripropyl borate will have low acute toxicity.
+Chemicals in this group all have reported LD50 values of > 2000 mg/kg bw/day in mice (US EPA n.d.).
+Data available for the metabolites of boric acid, ethanol and propanol (NICNAS 2013b; NICNAS 2014; NICNAS 2018) support the conclusion that triethyl borate (CAS No. 150-46-9) and tripropyl borate (CAS No. 688-71-1) will have low acute toxicity.
 Although butanol is classified as harmful if swallowed, a range of LD50s indicating moderate to low acute toxicity have been reported (NICNAS 2013b)

 In a non-guideline study, 4-5 week old male Carworth-Wistar rats (5/dose) were administered a single dose of trimethyl borate via gastric intubation.
 Doses were a logarithmic series differing by a factor of 2.
-A fiducial range of 4500-7280mg/kg bw was calculated and an LD50 of 5551 mg/kg bw was determined from 14 day mortality rates (REACH n.d.-b).
+A range of 4500-7280 mg/kg bw was calculated and an LD50 of 5551 mg/kg bw was determined from 14 day mortality rates (REACH n.d.-b).

-In a study following OECD TG 425, female Sprague Dawley (SD) rats (n=5) were administered an oral dose of 2000mg/kg bw trimethyl borate.
-No mortality was observed - within 14 days.
-Therefore, the LD50 was determined as greater than 2000 mg/kg bw (REACH n.d. -b).
+In a study following OECD TG 425, female Sprague Dawley (SD) rats (n=5) were administered an oral dose of 2000 mg/kg bw trimethyl borate.
+No mortality was observed within 14 days.
+Therefore, the LD50 was determined as > 2000 mg/kg bw (REACH n.d. -b).